MinaProtocol/mina/frontend/website/docs/faq.md

 No, Coda does not natively implement privacy features at the moment.
 However, privacy is key consideration for cryptocurrencies, and is also on the development roadmap.

+#### Does Coda solve the data availability problem?

+The data availability problem, while a concern for other blockchains, does not apply to the Coda network.
+This is because there is no concept of a "light client" or SPV in Coda.
+Every node is a full node, and fully verifies the state of the blockchain in a lightweight manner by verifying a zk-SNARK.

+In other networks, malicious block producers can send just the block header containing hashes and merkle roots for a new block to light clients.
+They can then collude to prevent other full nodes from receiving the rest of the block data (hence the name data availability problem).
+This forces the other block producers to either stall the network, or revert back to a prior block, causing issues for all the light clients that believed the new state.
+In Coda, because every node can independently verify state, this divide and conquer strategy cannot work.